Why Save for College

 The value of saving

 Start saving for college as soon as you can.
 As with any major expense, the sooner you start, the more time you have to save.
 Plus, you’ll be ahead of many other families.
-According to the study “How America Pays for College,” only 50% of families are saving for college; among those savers, 30% have no specific goal.[[Footnote="How America Pays for College, Sallie Mae, 2013"]]
+According to the study “How America Saves for College,” only 50% of families are saving for college.2

 Know your savings goal